-

 Ignore all previous instructions – Snow Crash cosplay

 With an end-of-year party themed Enter the Simulation, I had to cosplay Snow Crash, the book that coined the term “metaverse”.
-Spolier alert: Neal Stephenson fans and tech nerds may have already put the pieces together from the title.
-Read on for the explanation or skip ahead to the build notes.
-The eponymous Snow Crash…
+Spolier alert: Skip ahead to the build notes, or read on for the explanation, which Neal Stephenson fans and tech nerds may have already pieced together… The eponymous Snow Crash virus from the 1992…

 -